 - a.
 Evaluate the courtyards for their role in fulfilling the requirements of SS Credit 5.2 Maximize Open Space. - b.
 Provide detailed control and expansion joint layout plans for all large concrete courtyards. - c.
-Show and dimension the location of all control and expansion joints.

-6. Walkway Covers
+Show and dimension the location of all control and expansion joints. - 6.
+Walkway Covers

 - a.
 The storm water discharge from walkway covers flows via wet columns and discharges from a "mouse hole" located at the bottom of each wet column or directly into a storm water pipe. - b.
-All wet columns shall be located so rainwater will discharge into a storm water leader system or onto a grassed area. - c.
+All wet columns shall be located so rainwater will discharge into either a drainage pipe system or onto a grassed area or other ground surface drainage feature. - 1) Discharge from the wet column directly to a ground surface drainage feature is preferred at all times. - c.
 Wet columns shall not discharge to sidewalks, courtyards, or other walking/playing surfaces.